mjovanc/numru/README.md

 ## Get Started

 This getting started guide might change and should not be a source of absolute truth.
-Check the unit tests if you want to stay up to date with how things should be done.
-Some APIs will definetely be changed in the future.
+Check the unit tests and in `examples` if you want to stay up to date with how things should be done.
+Some APIs will most likely be changed in the future.

 ```toml
 [dependencies]